RangO1972/bootstrap/README.md

-# Debian 13 - Installation and Initial Setup (No GUI) --- ""Preliminay""
+# Debian 13 - Installation and Initial Setup (No GUI) --- "Preliminay"

 ## 1. Install Debian 13